swwilley18/PowerShell-Scripts/README.md

 - Description: This function sets the local administrator password on a remote server.
 - Note: The Get-NewPassword function can be used to generate a new password if desired and then passed into this function as a parameter.
 ### Parameters:
-   -AdminUsername: The username of the local administrator account.
+   - AdminUsername: The username of the local administrator account.
-   -pass: The new password to set for the local administrator account.
+   - pass: The new password to set for the local administrator account.
-   -server: The target server where the password will be updated.
+   - server: The target server where the password will be updated.